Zsailer/phylopandas/README.md

 ## Contributing

+If you have ideas for the project, please share them on the project's [Gitter chat](https://gitter.im/phylopandas/Lobby).

 It's *easy* to create new read/write functions and methods for PhyloPandas.
 If you have a format you'd like to add, please submit PRs!
 There are many more formats in Biopython that I haven't had the time to add myself, so please don't be afraid